hcandela/MAPtools/README.md

 ``--parental-filter`` excludes variants also present in the Pd sample ``-o`` specifies the output file

-4.2 Generate plots with the ``mbsplot`` command:
+4.2 Generate plots with the ``plot`` command:

-Use the ``mbsplot`` command to automatically generate plots using the output of the previous command, which was saved to the ``mbs.txt`` file:
+Use the ``plot`` command to automatically generate plots using the output of the previous command, which in this case was saved to the ``mbs.txt`` file:

 ```
-./maptools.py mbsplot -i mbs.txt --captions -m -c chr1,chr2,chr3,chr4,chr5,chr6,chr6,chr7,chr8 -A 10 -b 20 -a -o graphics_mbs/
+./maptools.py plot -i mbs.txt --captions -a -m -c chr1,chr2,chr3,chr4,chr5,chr6,chr6,chr7,chr8 -A 10 --bonferroni -O jpg -o graphics_mbs/
 ```

 In the above example, we used the following options:

 ``--captions`` generates figure legends
+``-a`` generates all possible plots
 ``-m`` produces multi-panel plots
 ``-c`` selects specific chromosomes to plot
-``-A`` specifies how many markers to include in the moving average ``-b`` adds the boost to the allele-frequency plots as a moving average of 20 markers ``-a`` generates all possible plots
-``-o`` specifies the output directory
+``-A`` specifies how many markers to include in the moving average ``--bonferroni`` adds Bonferroni threshold to p-value plots ``--ci95`` marks the 95% confidence interval in delta plots ``-O`` specifies the output file format (default is pdf) ``-o`` specifies the output directory

 4.3 Annotate the variants with the ``annotate`` command:

 Use the ``annotate`` command to predict the effect of the variants detected.
-In the example, we have used the ``-R`` option to focus on an interval located on chromosome 8.
+It takes the options specified in the previous analysis (mbs or qtl).
+In the mbs example, we have used the ``-R`` option to focus on an interval located on chromosome 8.

 ```
-./maptools.py annotate --data R,Pd -m R --EMS --parental-filter -i variants.vcf -g gff_arabis.gff3 -f Arabis_alpina.MPIPZ.version_5.1.chr.all.fasta.gz -R chr8:14250000-16700000 -o annotate_mbs.txt
+./maptools.py annotate -i mbs.txt -g gff_arabis.gff3 -f Arabis_alpina.MPIPZ.version_5.1.chr.all.fasta.gz -R chr8:14250000-16700000 -o annotate_mbs.txt
 ```

 In the above example, we used the following options:

-``--data R,Pd``indicates the available samples
-``-m R`` indicates that the mutation is recessive ``--EMS`` focuses on G/C-to-A/T transition mutations ``--parental-filter`` excludes variants also present in the Pd sample ``-i`` input VCF file produced by the variant caller ``-g`` GFF annotation file
+``-i`` input file produced by the maptools mbs or qtl analysis ``-g`` GFF annotation file
 ``-f`` reference genome file
 ``-R`` chromosome and interval to analyze